 Some More Which Are Mostly Helpful

 The helmet protects the climber’s head from debris or equipment falling from above.
-Helmets protect the climber from fall.
+Helmets also protect the climber from fall.

 Belay Gloves: Outdoor Climbing